dm/techtest-sitemapper/README.md

 ## Limitation

- * Hard limit on 2 hours for the exercise :(
+ * Hard limit on 2 hours, which is severely limiting.
+ * Will take the "please don’t spend much more than that", and have a little leeway...